shaikhsirajudin/ng-practice/README.md

 [Back to top⤴️](#table-of-contents)

-### Explain in details different version of angular and there features
+### Explain in details all angular version and their features
 Angular is a popular open-source web application framework maintained by Google and a community of developers.
 It is widely used for building dynamic, single-page applications (SPAs).
 Over the years, Angular has gone through several major versions, each introducing new features, improvements, and breaking changes.
 Below is a detailed explanation of the major versions of Angular and their key features:

 ---